atsepkov/zen-proof-of-concept/README.md

 ## Endpoints

-- `GET /editor` – React JDM editor prefilled with a sample shipping rule that computes a weight-based tariff and adds a cost surcharge.
+- `GET /editor` – React JDM editor prefilled with a sample shipping rule that demonstrates a decision table for weight-based base rates, a switch node for international logic and a JavaScript function for error‑tolerant cost calculation.
 It can load existing rules and publish updates to a local SQLite database.
-- `GET /analyze` – interactive page to generate sample parts and run them through a ruleset via Zen Engine.
+- `GET /analyze` – interactive page to generate sample parts (including `origin_country`) and run them through a ruleset via Zen Engine.
 The analyzer inspects the rule's input fields to prefill compatible part properties.
 - `POST /rulesets` – backend endpoint used by the editor to save rules.
 Versions are automatically incremented.
 - `GET /rules` – list all available rule IDs.